enricotm-inter/EHRInterop/README.md

 ---
 ## Running the `Docker` container
-To start the IRIS instance, simply run `docker compose up` in the terminal
+To start the IRIS instance, simply run `docker compose up --build` in the terminal
-> *After running **docker compose up**, there is no need for any further configuration.
+> *After running **docker compose up --build**, there is no need for any further configuration.
 This section will walkthrough some of the steps for the initialization, but it may be skipped to [Opening the Management Portal](#opening-the-management-portal)*

 ![alt text](images/buildimage.png)